Martin8617/DFI-Punks/README.md

 And finally Cake-Punks too on [OpenSea](https://opensea.io/collection/cake-punks):

 ![punks-Cake-banner](https://user-images.githubusercontent.com/79512509/137070857-35e336a9-c38c-4686-a128-67f16b594215.png)

+### How to get a Punk

+If you are new with NFT I recommend to read the [guideline at the DeFiChain-Wiki](https://defichain-wiki.com/wiki/Punks.

+### Build your own Punk

 The compilations show the available attributes like hair, skin, ears, mouth,  eyes and accessories.
 Skin color is black, dark, normal (shown) and white.
 Don't hesitate to ask me for your special wishes: